 The Sexual Violence Resource Center (SVRC) is a resource for Northeastern students who have experienced sexual assault, sexual harassment, sexual exploitation or abuse, domestic violence, and/or stalking.
-The SVRC serves as a confidential resource to students who have been affected by sexual violence personally (recently or in the past) and/or those who are looking for resources to support others.
+The SVRC serves as a confidential resource to students affected by sexual violence personally (recently or in the past) and/or those looking for resources to support others.